 You are at risk from the moment you interview a potential employee.
 For example, if you interview a potential candidate and then choose not to hire them, they could claim some sort of discrimination.
 You make decisions every day that impact your employees.
 From hiring to compensation to terminations, each decision that you make can lead to an employee claim if you do not protect yourself and your business.

 The following are steps that you can take to protect yourself and your business from employee claims:

 - Review potential losses with your insurance agent and look into coverages to protect yourself

-- Develop an employee handbook detailing your businesses workplace policies and procedures.
-This should contain employment at will statement and an equal employment opportunity statement
+- Develop an employee handbook detailing your business’s workplace policies and procedures.
+This should contain an employment-at-will statement and an equal employment opportunity statement

 - Create a job description for each position that clearly defines expectations of skills and performance

-- Conduct periodic performance reviews of employees and carefully not that results in each employees file
+- Conduct periodic performance reviews of employees and carefully note that results in each employees file

 - Develop a screening and hiring program to weed out unsuitable candidates on paper before calling them to interview in person

 - Use an employment application that contains an equal employment opportunity statement along with a statement that if hired employment will be at will